RyanFleck/ryanfleck.ca/content/posts/HC12-ASM.md

 ```

 **OFFSET** declares an *offset* section which is useful for stack frames or
 simulating data structures.
+Essentially, this allows you to pre-allocate blocks
+of memory *around the stack pointer* for use for a particular purpose.
+The
+command we use the most, `OFFSET 0`, tells the compiler to, *starting at the
+stack pointer, preserve this much space for this set of variables.* Order does
+matter: If you are going to *push* or *pull* anything to the stack, you need to
+reserve space for those at the 'bottom', and define those *first*.

 **SECTION** declares a *relocatable* section.
 These can include data, constant
 data, or code.
 Define *separate sections* so these are placed in the correct
 memory location.
-Variables defined with *DS*, constants defined with *DC*, and
+Variables defined with *DS* (define storage,) constants defined
-code all belong in different places.
+with *DC*, and code all belong in different places.

 ```asm
 consts: SECTION